weiamAbed/AI_Face_Recognition_task3/README.md

 **Note: To activate/deactivate the virtual environment follow the steps:**

-**In CMD in the path of your project folder enter this code to Activate:**
+In CMD in the path of your project folder enter this code to Activate:

     env\Scripts\activate.bat

-To Deactivate type in the same previous path:
+To Deactivate type the following command in the same previous path:

     deactivate